typedb/typedb/README.md

 [Grakn Documentation Portal](https://grakn.ai/pages/index.html) - includes API reference documentation, set up guide, basic tutorials and troubleshooting information.

-[Grakn on Github](https://github.com/graknlabs/grakn).
-The repo for our source code.
+[Grakn on Github](https://github.com/graknlabs/grakn) - the repository for our source code.
 Find out how to build it from the [documentation download page](https://grakn.ai/pages/documentation/resources/downloads.html).

 [Grakn Community](https://grakn.ai/community.html) - a useful page with links to various communication channels such as Slack and our Discussion boards.